DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Representational State Transfer (REST)**: software architectural style for synchronizing the activities of two or more apps running on different systems on a network; REST facilitiates these processes exchanging state information, usually via HTTP/S
 - **Reputation monitoring**: defensive tactic that uses the trust reputation of a website or IP address as a means of blocking an org's users, processes or systems from connecting to a possible source of malware or exploitations; possibly the only real defense against zero-day exploits; involves monitoring URLs, domains, IP addresses or other similar info to separate untrustworthy traffic
-- **Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can 🧠detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions
 - **Security Assessment**: testing, inspection, and analysis to determine the degree to which a system meets or exceeds the required security posture; may assess whether an as-built system meets the requirements in its specs, or whether an in-use system meets the current perception of the real-world security threats
 - **Software Quality Assurance**: variety of formal and informal processes that attempt to determine whether a software app or system meets all of its intended functions, doesn't perform unwanted functions, is free from known security vulns, and is free from insertion or other errors in design and function
 - ❄️**SDLC**: Software Development LifeCycle is a framework and systematic associated with tasks that are performed in a series of steps for building, deploying, and supporting software apps; 🧠begins with planning and requirements gathering, and ends with decommissioning and sunsetting; there are many different SDLCs, such as agile, DevSecOps, rapid prototyping, offering different approaches to defining and managing the software lifecycle